 Where can I find sun protective clothing for kids?

 Sun protective clothing is becoming more widely available through major retailers and clothing brands, making it easy to find online.
-Dr. Agim also carries catalogues in her office for parents to review.
 Some brands even offer sun protective accessories such as blankets.

 "Sun protective clothing has come a long way in a few years," she says.
 "It looks more and more like a standard swimsuit or clothes you would wear on a typical day."

-Another way to boost sun protection with the clothes kids wear is to add SunGuard, a laundry additive that can add UPF protection to regular clothes.
-The protection is temporary and usually comes out after about 20 washes.
+Another way to boost sun protection is to add SunGuard, a laundry additive that can add UPF protection to regular clothes.
+The protection is temporary and usually comes out after 20 washes.
 SunGuard can be found online and at several major retailers.

 Stay current on the health and wellness information that makes a difference to you and your family.
 Sign up for the Children's Health newsletter to have more expert tips and insights sent directly to your inbox.